googleapis/google-cloud-dotnet/apis/Google.Cloud.Datastore.V1/docs/index.md

 # Using the Datastore Emulator

-This package does not automatically connect to an emulator via environment variables.
+The GA version of this package does not automatically connect to an emulator via environment variables.
 However, it is reasonably simple do so.
 If you wish to automatically connect to an emulator, simply include the following method in your code, and call that instead of `DatastoreDb.Create`.

 {{sample:DatastoreDb.EmulatorInit}}